forrest79/deploy-php/readme.md

 Using is very simple.
 Examples show how this works with [Nette Framework](https://github.com/nette/nette).
 Just create new instance `Forrest79\DeployPhp\Assets` class and pass temp directory, assets source directory and configuration array to constructor. `key` is a directory to process (for ```DeployPhp\Assets::COPY```) or target file (for `DeployPhp\Assets::UGLIFYJS`, `DeployPhp\Assets::ROLLUP` or `DeployPhp\Assets::LESS`) or directory (for `DeployPhp\Assets::SASS`) for source data and `value` can be simple `DeployPhp\Assets::COPY` which tells to copy this file/directory from source to destination or another `array` with items:

 - required `type` - with value `DeployPhp\Assets::COPY` to copy file/directory or `DeployPhp\Assets::LESS` to compile and minify less to CSS or `DeployPhp\Assets::UGLIFYJS` to concatenate and minify JavaScripts or `DeployPhp\Assets::ROLLUP` to use modern JavaScript environment
-- optional `env` - if missing, this item is proccess for debug and production environment or you can specify concrete environment `DeployPhp\Assets::DEBUG` or `DeployPhp\Assets::PRODUCTION`
+- optional `env` - if missing, this item is processed for debug and production environment, or you can specify concrete environment `DeployPhp\Assets::DEBUG` or `DeployPhp\Assets::PRODUCTION`
 - required `file` for `type => DeployPhp\Assets::LESS` - with source file to compile and minify
 - required `file` or `files` for `type => DeployPhp\Assets::SASS` - with source file or files to compile and minify
 - required `files` for `type => DeployPhp\Assets::UGLIFYJS` - with source files to concatenate and minify